verynear/shrine-google_drive_storage/README.md

   "refresh_token": "1/_sVZIgY5thPetbWDTTTasdDID5Rkvq6UEfYshaDs5dIKoUAKgjE9f"
 }
 ```
 It is good practice to not include the credentials directly in the JSON file.
 Instead you can set them in environment variables and embed them with ERB.
+Alternatively, add the .json extention to your .gitignore file.

 ## Options